scalableminds/webknossos/docs/installation.md

-# Installation on your own Server
+# Installation on your Server
 The easiest way to get started with webKnossos is to get an account on [webKnossso.org](https://webknossos.org).

 webKnossos is open-source, so you can install it on your own server.